 Studies show that in order for an activity to be a good brain exercise, it should be both novel and complex.
-This reduces stress, anxiety, improves vision and hearing, enhances intelligence, creativity and mental flexibility, boosts motivation and productivity, increases focus and concentration and encourages a positive attitude.
+This reduces stress and anxiety.
+Also, improves vision and hearing, enhances intelligence, creativity and mental flexibility.
+Furthermore, it boosts motivation and productivity, increases focus and concentration and encourages a positive attitude.

-Dr. Lawerence Katz, a neurobiologist coined the phrase ‘neurobics’ which he used to describe brain exercise that improves performance by using all five senses in novel ways.
-Some interesting exercises that Dr. Katz proposed about behavior management were:
+Dr. Lawerence Katz, a neurobiologist coined the phrase ‘neurobics’.
+He used this to describe brain exercise that improves performance by using all five senses in novel ways.
+Interestingly, some exercises that Dr. Katz proposed about behavior management were: